 “What a privilege it is to frolic with goblins under the beguiling light of a billion stars,” Justina Parsons-Bernstein wrote in her journal during a stargazing party at Goblin Valley State Park.

 On one sunny afternoon, the rangers at Jordanelle State Park change out light fixtures at the employee residences.
-Jordanelle boasts many buildings, so the rangers will be tasked with installing new lighting over the course of the summer.
+Jordanelle boasts many buildings, so the rangers will be tasked with installing new lighting throughout the summer.
 Some pollution is irreparable, but Parsons-Bernstein says, luckily, light pollution is a pretty easy fix.
-“Plus, these fixtures will save money and energy,” she adds.
+“Plus, these fixtures will save money and energy."

 Five Principles for Responsible Outdoor Lighting